EugenDueck/SisypheanMusician/README.md

 # Notes

-## 2021/4/3: reverting to mp3, after trying ogg, because ogg audio does not play in videos uploaded to Telegram on the 2 Huawei mobile phones I tested
+## 2021/4/3: reverting from ogg to mp3, because ogg audio does not play in videos uploaded to Telegram on the 2 Huawei mobile phones I tested
 - also reverting from 48kHz to 44.1kHz, because ffmpeg conversion (when using `-f s32le`?) seems to assume 44.1kHz, and the a 48kHz wav rendered to mp3 gets longer (and video / audio gets out of sync, and I guess the audio pitch drops as well)